 - Available integration with Zapier, Twilio, Plivo, custom APIs & more.

 QuickTapSurvey is a popular tool to create beautiful surveys and forms in minutes.
 It lets you capture data anywhere, even offline.
 This proactive platform is suitable for lead capture, in-person surveys, customer feedback, research, audits, and interactive kiosks.

 - Capture leads with all the details like address, contact number, email, etc.

 - Online or offline data collection using iOS and Android devices

-- Designed for both desktop & mobile data capture
+- Designed for both desktop and mobile data capture

-- Automated Alerts & Notifications based on the data you collect
+- Automated Alerts and notifications based on the data you collect

 - Powerful integration with partners like Zapier, MailChimp, Salesforce, and more.